 Execution plans are one of the most powerful tools in SSMS for performance tuning.
 They provide a visual representation of how SQL Server executes a query, highlighting potential inefficiencies.

-How to View an Execution Plan:
+How to View Execution Plans:

 What to Look For: